USEPA/WNTR/documentation/hydraulics.rst

 	>>> sim = wntr.sim.EpanetSimulator(wn)
 	>>> results = sim.run_sim()

-The WNTRSimulator is a pure Python hydraulics simulation engine based on the same equations as EPANET.
+The WNTRSimulator is a hydraulic simulation engine based on the same equations as EPANET.
 The WNTRSimulator does not include equations to run water quality simulations.
 The WNTRSimulator includes the option to simulate leaks, and run hydraulic simulations in either demand-driven or pressure dependent demand mode ('DD' or 'PDD').